spacetelescope/webbpsf/docs/index.rst

 The WebbPSF software system is composed of two Python packages: a lower-level optical propagation library (:py:mod:`POPPY <poppy>`) plus an implementation of the JWST instruments using that library (:py:mod:`WebbPSF <webbpsf>`).
 This documentation explains the programming interfaces and graphical user interface of WebbPSF, as well as providing a :ref:`quick overview <poppy_overiew>` of POPPY.

-.. admonition:: Quickstart IPython Notebook
+.. admonition:: Quickstart Jupyter Notebook

-   This documentation is complemented by an `Jupyter (IPython) Notebook format quickstart tutorial <http://nbviewer.jupyter.org/github/mperrin/webbpsf/blob/master/notebooks/WebbPSF_tutorial.ipynb>`_.
+   This documentation is complemented by an `Jupyter Notebook format quickstart tutorial <http://nbviewer.jupyter.org/github/mperrin/webbpsf/blob/master/notebooks/WebbPSF_tutorial.ipynb>`_.
 Downloading and running that notebook is a great way to get started using WebbPSF.

 :ref:`What's new in the latest release? <whatsnew>`